joaoarcanjo/QRreport1/docs/api/resources/Category.md

 ```

 ## Update a category
 Update the name of a specific category.
-This action just can be performed if doesn't exist any device or employee with this category.

 ```http
 PUT /categories/{categoryId}